kylegalbraith/kylegalbraith/README.md

 I'm Kyle (he/him).

 I'm currently a Staff Platform Engineer at [EraDB](https://eradb.com/).
-Previously I have worked at [Thorn](https://www.thorn.org/) as a Staff Engineer and [Zapproved](https://zapproved.com/) as a Tech Lead.
-My passions and interest are generally focused around designing architectures to complex problems with a focus on solutions with a cloud first approach.
+Previously I worked at [Thorn](https://www.thorn.org/) as a Staff Engineer and [Zapproved](https://zapproved.com/) as a Tech Lead.
+My passions and interest are generally focused around designing architectures and solutions to complex problems with a focus on solutions with a cloud first approach.
 I have published my own ebook + video course focused on [Learning AWS By Using It](https://kylegalbraith.com/learn-aws/).
 <!--
 **kylegalbraith/kylegalbraith** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.